-The Stable is in a peaceful location on the southernmost tip of the Isle of Wight surrounded by beautiful coastal landscapes.
-The cottage is in an area known as ‘The Undercliff’, one of the Island’s most dramatic and unspoiled stretches of coastline, the cottage is on one level and furnished in a contemporary style.
+The Stable sleeps up to six people in three bedrooms and is on one level, views to the English Channel.
+The garden is south-facing with a large out crop of sandstone rock!
+Located on the southernmost tip of the Isle of Wight surrounded by beautiful coastal landscapes.
+The cottage is in an area known as ‘The Undercliff’, one of the Island’s most dramatic and unspoiled stretches of coastline.
+Living accommodation is open plan furnished in a contemporary style.
 The village of Niton is close by and places of interest just a short drive away.

 The Old Farm Shop has 2 ensuite double bedrooms and an open plan living area.
 Private Hot Tub in the courtyard.